RetroReversing/retroReversing/pages/gba/GBASDK.md

 ## AGB Infrared Communication Programming Guide
 The AGB Infrared Communication Programming guide is available in both PDF format (**AGBInfraredCommProgGuide.PDF**) and HTML format (/AllManual/ir).

-## AGB System Call Reference
-The AGB programming manual is available in both PDF format (**AGB System Call Reference.PDF**) and HTML format (/AllManual/syscall).

-## AGB Register List
-The AGB Register List is available in both PDF format (**AGBRegList.PDF**) and HTML format (/AllManual/register).

-## AGB Data Format
-The AGB programming manual is available in both PDF format (**AGBDataFormat.PDF**) and HTML format (/AllManual/dataformat).

-## ARM7TDMI Reference Manual by ARM
-The **ARM7TDMI** Reference Manual is a PDF specification (**/AllManual/arm/ARM7TDMI_Ref_man.pdf**) provided by ARM that has 275 pages of pretty much everything you would ever want to know about the CPU used in the Game Boy Advance.

-As this is a reference I wouldn't recommend reading it and instead just refer to it if you are looking into how a particular feature of the CPU works.
-You can reverse and create games without ever having opened this manual but when anytime you wonder about the Coprocessor or assembly instruction timings then this is a great reference.

 ---
 ## Frequently Asked Questions (/AllManual/faq)